Today, the whole management world talks about how to create a successful data-driven decision-making process in business to improve results.

 With the help of the right metrics, of course.

 Tracking some key strategic metrics is a crucial step toward a more data-based decision making.

 Metrics are numerical values to help you find out whether your efforts are making a difference.
 If yes, in what direction.

 Choosing the appropriate metrics is not a single and simple action.
-It is a process that involves choosing and refining initial metrics, defining the metrics that will have the most impact, choosing who will track the metrics and etc.
+It is a process that involves choosing and refining initial metrics, defining the metrics that will have the most impact, choosing who will track the metrics, etc.

 It is a vital moment.
 Monitoring metrics frequently makes the data useful.

-Be able to access the metrics on every device: mobile, desktop, tv, and etc.
+Be able to access the metrics on every device: mobile, desktop, tv, etc.